 To better visualize en route nearby flight navigation features, the G5000 allows an HSI map overlay within the primary flight display.

 Safe Ground Operation with Garmin SafeTaxi® and SurfaceWatch™

 Garmin’s SafeTaxi® feature shows your airplane position on the field in relation to hot spots, intersections, and taxiways for thousands of airports across the United States.
 This can help you navigate unfamiliar or busy airports in a safer and more efficient manner.

 Garmin’s SurfaceWatch™ enhances SafeTaxi® by allowing surveillance of all vehicles and aircraft within the airport.
 In addition, this feature provides runway identification and alerting to help prevent taking off on the wrong runway or takeoff on a taxiway.

 The Garmin G5000 has Garmin’s FliteCharts® as a standard feature.
 Operators can also choose the option of including ChartView™ from Jeppesen.
 Charts are geo-referenced and can be viewed across all three displays.

 ADS-B In Provides Traffic, Weather, and More

-The Garmin G5000 has ADS-B in, which gives you subscription-free weather, and advanced traffic displays by using Garmin’s TerminalTraffic™ and TargetTrend™.
-For safer and smoother flights, the system also supports advanced Doppler weather radar features like ground clutter suppression and turbulence detection.
+The Garmin G5000 has ADS-B in, which gives you subscription-free weather and advanced traffic displays by using Garmin’s TerminalTraffic™ and TargetTrend™.
+The system also supports advanced Doppler weather radar features like ground clutter suppression and turbulence detection for safer and smoother flights.